Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Experiment and Data Analysis

-In Eq.~(\ref{eq:bkgd}) we have neglected the odd harmonic terms, such as $2v_1^{(a)}v_1^{(t,R)}\cos(\dphi)$ and $2v_3^{(a)}v_3^{(t,R)}\cos(3\dphi)$.
+In Eq.~(\ref{eq:bkgd}) we have neglected the odd harmonic terms, such as $2v_1^{(a)}v_1^{(t,R)}\cos(\dphi)$ and $2\vvva\vvvtR\cos(3\dphi)$.
 Due to symmetry at mid-rapidity, the averages of the odd harmonic coefficients $v_1$, $v_3$, and etc.~vanish.
-However, their fluctuations would yield non-vanishing averages of the products of $v_1^{(a)}v_1^{(t)}$ and $v_3^{(a)}v_3^{(t)}$, thereby contributing to the background in the dihadron correlations.
-If one assumes that the amplitude of the $v_1$ (directed flow) fluctuations is of the same order of magnitude as the maximum $v_1$ in our pseudorapidity range (which was measured to be small~\cite{v1}), then the $v_1$ fluctuation contribution can be neglected~\cite{LPV_PRL,LPV_PRC}.
+However, their fluctuations would yield non-vanishing averages of the products of $v_1^{(a)}v_1^{(t)}$ and $\vvva\vvvt$, thereby contributing to the background in the dihadron correlations.
+If one assumes that the amplitude of the $v_1$ (directed flow) fluctuations is of the same order of magnitude as the maximum $v_1$ in our pseudorapidity range (which was measured to be small~\cite{Abelev:2008jga}), then the $v_1$ fluctuation contribution can be neglected~\cite{Abelev:2009ac,Abelev:2009ad}.
 In the present work we neglect any direct flow fluctuation effect in our background subtraction.
+More recent developments~\cite{Teaney:2010vd,Jia:2012gu} in the understanding of initial geometry fluctuations, however, suggest that $v_1$ fluctuation effects (sometimes called rapidity-even $v_1$) may not be small as originally thought~\cite{Abelev:2009ac,Abelev:2009ad}.
+We remark in Sec.~\ref{sec:v3} on the magnitude of the possible $v_1$ fluctuation effects using recent measurements.

-Note that the possible effect of statistical global momentum conservation can generate a negative dipole which has the same shape as the $v_1$ fluctuation effect.
-However, the statistical momentum conservation effect is not from $v_1$ fluctuations, but part of the correlation signal, as same as momentum conservation by any other mechanisms, such as dijet production.
+Note that the possible effect of statistical global momentum conservation can generate a negative dipole~\cite{Borghini:2000cm} which has the same shape as the $v_1$ fluctuation effect.
+However, the statistical momentum conservation effect is not from $v_1$ fluctuations, but part of the correlation signal, the same as momentum conservation by any other mechanisms, such as dijet production.